Skip to content

 • astrophysics

-You would then complete the 3-year NHS Scientist Training Programme.
+You would then move on to the the 3-year NHS Scientist Training Programme (STP).

-You'll need a first or upper second class honours in your degree to apply, or a postgraduate master's qualification in a relevant subject like theoretical physics.
+You'll need a first or upper second class honours degree to apply for the STP, or a postgraduate master's qualification in a relevant subject like theoretical physics.

 Entry requirements